-Pine apple obtained from Wudil and Yen lemo markets were surface satirized by immersion in 3% (v/v) sodium hypochlorite solution for three minute.
-Then were rinsed in three changes of running tap water and allowed to dry.
+Pine apple obtained from Wudil and Yen lemo markets were surface sterilized by immersion in 3% (v/v) sodium hypochlorite solution for three minute.
+Then rinsed three times in running tap water and allowed to dry.
 Portion (2mm) was cut with sterilized scapel and placed on Potato Dextrose Aga (PDA) plate and incubated at $25-27^{\circ}$ c for three days.